Tech4DLab/GLORiA-Dataset/README.md

 ```
 ## 🔎 Preview

-The GLORiA Dataset contains a diverse collection of images across three fish species and their origin categories (Captive, Escaped, Wild).
+The GLORiA Dataset contains a diverse collection of images across three fish species and their origin categories.
 The bar chart below shows the distribution of images per class, while the sample images provide a visual overview of the dataset.

 ![Description](Images/preview.png)